TheIoTLearningInitiative/EmbeddedLinux/documentation/Camera.md

      * Debugger pin code: 775-529-825
 ```

-See Live Stream by connectong from a web browser to http://youripaddress:5000/
+See Live Stream by connecting from a web browser to http://youripaddress:5000/

 ```sh